SolomonBaarda/fractal-geometry-renderer/README.md

 # Real-Time Ray Marching
+Real time ray-marcher built using OpenCL and C++.
+Will support rendering of any 3D object for which a signed distance function can be defined, this includes all primitives and combinations of primitives, geometry/terrain and 3D fractals.
+Scenes will be defined in a file and can be loaded into the program.

 ## Project Plan
 ### Purpose
-The purpose of this project is to explore the applications of real-time ray marching and discuss novel optimisation techniques that can be used to improve performance.
+The purpose of this project is to explore the applications of real-time ray marching and discuss optimisation techniques that can be used to improve performance.

 ### Design Methodology
 TODO